Available Monday-Friday from 9am-7pm

 - If you need maintenance near to any overhead power lines.
 This could involve covering overhead cables to protect them or cutting back trees which are interfering with power lines

 In some cases UK Power Networks will temporarily cut off the supply running through overhead cables so that work on trees or bushes close to the cables can be carried out.
-If you’re concerned that a tree or bush is dangerously close to an overhead cable then you should contact UK Power Networks as quickly as possible.
-The contact details for UK Power Networks are as follows:
+If you’re concerned that a tree or bush is dangerously close to an overhead cable then you should contact them as quickly as possible.
+Their contact details are as follows:

 For general enquiries which include: